Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 The format for this property is a timedelta with a string representation of "d.HH:mm:ss".
 For example, "1.12:00:00" would allow the compute node to clean up this task's directory 36 hours after the task completed.
-The default, if unspecified, is effectively infinite - i.e., task data is retained forever on the compute node that ran the task.
+The default, if unspecified, is 7 days.
 This overrides the job-level property.
 * (optional) `exit_conditions` sets the exit conditions for this task.
 Currently only the `default` exit conditions can be set which react to any non-zero exit code.
 This and any nested property within `exit_conditions`